-There's an obvious reason why people choose to stay at Exalibur: it's cheap (well, cheaper than almost anything else you'll find on the Strip).
-On nonpeak nights you might see rates as low as $29 -- and even with the resort fee, you'll still save a bundle.
+There's an obvious reason why people choose to stay at Exalibur: it's cheap.
+And even with the resort fee, you'll still save a bundle.

 Although this gigantic white castle with spires of bright red, blue and gold doesn't quite hearken back to the Middle Ages, you'll love tweeting out from the drawbridge or the Fun Dungeon (just rein in your "50 Shades of Grey" fantasies because this is an arcade and carnival-style midway for families).

 The show "Tournament of Kings" is an inexpensive option for food and entertainment.
 It includes a three-course meal that you eat with your fingers (finally, a chance to set your inner peasant free).
 You'll also love cheering for the knights on horseback while pounding on the table and waving your fists.

 Don't expect the rooms at Excalibur to have medieval décor.
 The furnishings are traditional - no garderobes here (and thank god because if you know what a garderobe is you don't want one).
 Also, if you smoke in a non-smoking room, there will be a pretty big fine at checkout.
 Save yourself the trouble and light up in designated smoking areas throughout the casino.

 There is valet and self-parking.
 Hourly self-parking and valet rates vary, click here for details.